 After passing the waste separator, the remaining material is sent along another picking belt where two operatives remove any other waste contaminants that have passed through.
 The remaining material then passes under a second magnet which removes smaller metal items (nails, screws etc).
 The final hardcore material falls off the belt and into a bay, where it can be recycled as aggregates.

-The only material we have left is the soil and fines (less than 8mm).
+The only material we have left is the soil and fines (less than 6mm).
 This falls through onto a belt which deposits the material in a separate enclosed building.
-Processes 1-7 allow us to separate waste types from large bulky items such as mattresses, shed doors etc. to very small materials such as aggregate of 8-100mm to soil and fines of less than 8mm.
+Processes 1-7 allow us to separate waste types from large bulky items such as mattresses, shed doors etc. to very small materials such as aggregate of 6-80mm to soil and fines of less than 6mm.

-The contents of the RCVs have been tipped inside our enclosed Refuse Derived Fuel (RDF) building, where it’s been mixed with the dry, non-recyclable, shredded waste collected from skips via a loading shovel.
+Any non-recyclable bulky waste collected from skips is shredded and this is sent to our Refuse Derived Fuel (RDF) building.
 Mixing waste in this way ensures that we achieve the correct specification to optimise the energy recovery process.

-The baler compacts the material and the bale is strapped.
+The baler compacts the material into a bale approximately weighing 1.2 tonnes.
+The bale is then strapped with recycled plastic ties.
 The bale then passes onto a belt where it is taken to the cross-wrap.

 The bales are wrapped with several layers of recycled plastic film.
 This seals the bale so it can be safely stored and then transported to the energy recovery facility.

-The bales are loaded onto articulated vehicles which transport the RDF to highly-efficient energy recovery facilities in the Netherlands.
-We back-load trailers that have delivered consumer goods to the UK which would normally return to the Netherlands empty which means that the transport process is carbon-neutral.
+The bales are loaded onto articulated vehicles which transport the RDF to highly-efficient energy recovery facilities within the UK and Europe.
+We back-load trailers that have delivered consumer goods to the UK which would normally return to Europe empty which enables the transport process to be carbon-neutral.
 Nothing is wasted during the RDF energy recovery process.
-The energy recovery plants have processes to recover metals from the incinerator ash, the ash is recycled as secondary aggregates for road construction and the remaining solid flue gas residues are used as a stabilisation material for back-filling salt mines.